zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-zenml-cli.md

 ## Connecting to deployed ZenML

+Immediately after deployment, the ZenML server needs to be activated before it can be used.
+The activation process includes creating an initial admin user account and configuring some server settings.
+You can do this only by visiting the ZenML server URL in your browser and following the on-screen instructions.
+Connecting your local ZenML client to the server is not possible until the server is properly initialized.

 Once ZenML is deployed, one or multiple users can connect to it with the `zenml connect` command.

 ```bash